B i o g r a p h y

 He holds several awards at international competitions: Senigallia – Italy 1980 (2nd), Viotti-Valsesia – Italy 1981 (1st), Paloma O’Shea – Santander, Spain 1984 (Honourable mention), Epinal – France 1985 (2nd) and Maria Canals – Barcelona, Spain 1985 (3rd and Alberto Mozatti special prize).

-He has participated in important Festivals, namely: Enescu – Bucharest, Chopin – Paris, Festival Internacional de Santander, Festival de Primavera - Sevilla, Ciudad de Ayamonte, Internationale Trossinger Tastentage, Muziksev - Izmir, Figueira da Foz, Espinho, Guimarães.
+He has participated in important Festivals, namely: Enescu – Bucharest, Chopin – Paris, Festival Internacional de Santander, Festival de Primavera - Sevilla, Ciudad de Ayamonte, Internationale Trossinger Tastentage, Muziksev - Izmir, Vara Magica - Bucharest, Figueira da Foz, Espinho, Guimarães.

 He is a regular guest soloist of the most significant Romanian orchestras, such as: George Enescu – Bucharest, Transilvania – Cluj, Oltenia – Craiova Philharmonics, and the Symphonic Orchestra of the Romanian Broadcasting.
 He has also played with noteworthy European orchestras, as for instance: Arthur Rubinstein – Lodz, Halle Philharmonic, Bodensee Orchestra – Konstanz, National Orchestra of Belarus, Symphonic Orchestra of Radio – television of Kiev, National Philharmonic of Moldavia, National Orchestra of Porto.

-He has played with renowned conductors, such as: Cristian Mandeal, Horia Andreescu, Ludovic Bacs, Emanuel Elenescu, Christian Badea, Camil Marinescu, Daisuke Soga, Ilya Stupel, Thomas Koncz, Victor Dubrovski, Emil Hatchaturian, Elena Herrera, Meir Minsky, Mark Stephenson, Heribert Beissel, Johen Wehner, Robert E. Luther and Didier Benetti and Piero Bellugi, Roberto Salvalaio.
+He has played with renowned conductors, such as: Cristian Mandeal, Horia Andreescu, Ludovic Bacs, Emanuel Elenescu, Christian Badea, Camil Marinescu, Daisuke Soga, Ilya Stupel, Thomas Koncz, Victor Dubrovski, Emil Hatchaturian, Elena Herrera, Meir Minsky, Mark Stephenson, Heribert Beissel, Johen Wehner, Robert E. Luther, Didier Benetti, Piero Bellugi, Roberto Salvalaio, and Wong Kah Chun.

-He has given several master classes, among which the following are to be mentioned: Porto International Music Courses 1998, Celebrating the Great Pianists Festival in Aveiro 2001, International Music Courses Ciudad de Gandia 2003, National Music University of Bucharest 2005, 2013, International Music Forum of Torrelodones 2008, Encuentros Internacionales de Música - Alcobendas 2012, Hochschule fϋr Musik Trossingen 2012, Maastricht Conservatory 2013, Fórum Internacional de Música "Ciudad de Orihuela" 2013, 2014, and 2015, Yasar University - Izmir 2014, National Music Conservatory of Lisbon 2008 and several editions of the International Instrumental Courses of ARTAVE/Centro de Cultura Musical.
+He has given several master classes, among which the following are to be mentioned: Porto International Music Courses 1998, Celebrating the Great Pianists Festival in Aveiro 2001, International Music Courses Ciudad de Gandia 2003, National Music University of Bucharest 2005, 2013, International Music Forum of Torrelodones 2008, Encuentros Internacionales de Música - Alcobendas 2012, Hochschule fϋr Musik Trossingen 2012, Fórum Internacional de Música "Ciudad de Orihuela" 2013 - 2019, Steinway & Sons House - Xi'an 2019, National Music Conservatory of Lisbon 2008 and 2020 and several editions of the International Instrumental Courses of ARTAVE / Centro de Cultura Musical.

 Within Porto 2001 — European Capital of Culture, he performed Rachmaninov Piano Concerto No. 2 with the Porto National Orchestra, under the direction of Mark Tardue.
 This performance was integrated in an all-Rachmaninov-Concertos programme, in which he participated together with Vladimir Viardo, Sequeira Costa e Artur Pizarro.